 2. Attend a departmental declaration meeting

 Students follow the requirements in effect during the semester in which they first declared the major.
 You may choose to convert to any new rules but then you must follow all the new requirements (i.e., you cannot choose some of the old rules and some of the new rules; your choice is "all or none").
 Degree Navigator can be used to determine if switching versions is of benefit to you.
-The Fall 2013 version of the major requirements, with Biology 115-117, is the latest version for the Applied Kinesiology option.
-Fall 2011 is the latest version of the requirements for the Sport Management option.
+The Fall 2013 is the latest version of the requirements for the Exercise Science major.
+Fall 2017 is the latest version of the requirements for the Sport Management major.

 In some cases, the answer is "Yes."
 As an example, for Basic Statistics for Exercise Science (377:275), we routinely accept the following Rutgers courses: 960:211-212 or 830:200 or 960:401 or 960:484 IF A GRADE OF "C" OR BETTER HAS BEEN EARNED.
 These course substitutes are listed in Degree Navigator under each option.